devrolabs/TabNote/README.md

 ---

 From now on for notepad, you don't have to go anywhere, convert your browser into your favorite notepad.
 Customize it as you like it.

+TabNote is a free and offline chrome extension which can use to take notes while the you are browsing the web. 🤗

 #### TabNote is **free** and **offline** 😍 😻

+🤖 You can customize your TabNote by setting up font size, font color, font family, background color, spell checker etc.

+You can use TabNote as a clipboard or a notepad.
+Purpose of TabNote is productivity.
+You don't have to wait until for notepad, TabNote is a single click away. 👼

 > How to customize your TabNote?